 In-Home Treatments for UTIs

 There are also several in-home remedies that may hasten the rate of recovery.
 Increased urine output can help flush out harmful bacteria, so drinking more often is a good first step.
 Cranberry juice can fight infection by preventing bacteria from adhering to the walls of the urinary tract.
 Probiotics from yogurts, some cheeses, and sauerkraut have been shown to do the same thing.
-And getting an adequate amount of vitamin C can also lower the pH of urine, making it more difficult for bacteria to survive.

-Since urinary tract infections are often accompanied by other conditions such as dehydration and fever, our team will be able to provide a full range of medical services, including electrolyte testing, a script for antibiotics, administration of IV fluids if necessary, and a detailed report for a primary care physician.
+Since urinary tract infections are often accompanied by other conditions such as dehydration and fever, our team will be able to provide a full range of medical services, including electrolyte testing, a prescription for antibiotics, administration of IV fluids if necessary, and a detailed report for a primary care physician.
 What’s more, our services are covered by most insurance companies.
 We even accept Medicare and Medicaid.

 House calls aren’t a thing of the past.
 Thanks to DispatchHealth, they’re still alive and well.
 So the next time you suspect a UTI, request care from DispatchHealth via phone, our mobile app, or online, and we’ll be there within a few hours.